 The Zoom feature is most commonly used on web pages and inside email messages.
-It is an ideal solution for someone who has reduced vision, such as someone suffering from Glaucoma or AMD, who needs to adjust the size of text by small amounts in order to read it.
+It is an ideal solution for someone who has reduced vision, such as someone suffering from Glaucoma or AMD (Age Related Macular Degeneration), who needs to adjust the size of text by relatively small amounts in order to read it.